-Instructions for headteachers if a child is caught cheating during a key stage 2 national curriculum test.
+Information for headteachers about the action to be taken if a pupil is caught cheating during the key stage 2 national curriculum tests.

-If a child is caught cheating, and you believe the child has gained an advantage as a result, then the headteacher must notify us using the notification of a child cheating form.
+If, however, a pupil is caught cheating, and you believe the pupil has gained an advantage as a result, you must notify us using the ‘notification of a pupil cheating form’.
 This is available on the ‘Access arrangements’ section of the NCA tools website.

 By completing the form, the headteacher agrees to either:

-- removal of marks for the specific questions where the child has gained an advantage
+- the removal of marks for the specific questions where the pupil has gained an advantage

-A child must have a result for each component of a test to receive an overall test result.
-If 1 or more papers are annulled the child will not receive an overall test result.
+A pupil must have a result for each component of a test to receive an overall test result.
+This means that if one of the English grammar, punctuation and spelling test or mathematics papers are annulled the pupil will not receive an overall test result in that subject.

-Use the notification of a child cheating form to report the incident.
-You will need to give the following information:
+Use the ‘notification of a pupil cheating form’ to report the incident.
+You will need to provide the following information:

 - the name of the test